 Study The Risk Factors During Sports And Related Preventions

 Sports injuries are apparent to occur to the sports player while engaging in sport or exercise.
-Sports injuries may occur due to overtraining, lack of training, lack of conditioning, the improper wearing of sports gear, improper technique, and many more.
+Sports injuries may occur due to overtraining, lack of training, lack of conditioning, the improper wearing of sports gear like not having the proper Golf Clubs, improper technique, and many more.
 Sometimes it may be caused due to carelessness like failing to do a warm-up before the tournament.

 These factors may increase the risk of injuries to the player like back pain, muscular pain, fractures, sprain, strain, dislocations, and many more.
 Children are more prone to such injuries, but adults may get them too.
 You are at risk for sports injuries if:

 - You play contact sports like football, basketball, etc. instead of non-contact sports like swimming running.

 - You are not regularly active in sports.

 - If you don’t warm up properly before exercise or organized sport event